ruf-io/mz_shop_demo/README.md

     FORMAT BYTES;
     ```

     With JSON-formatted messages, we don't know the schema so the JSON is pulled in as raw bytes and we still need to CAST data into the proper columns and types.
+We'll show that in the step below.

 5. Next we will create our first Materialized View, summarizing pageviews by item: